Static electricity: Charge-induced charge separation

 A charged object brought close to an electrically neutral conductive object causes a separation of charge within the neutral object.
 This is called electrostatic induction.
 Charges of the same polarity are repelled and move to the side of the object away from the external charge, and charges of the opposite polarity are attracted and move to the side facing the charge.
 As the force due to the interaction of electric charges falls off rapidly with increasing distance, the effect of the closer (opposite polarity) charges is greater and the two objects feel a force of attraction.
-Careful grounding of part of an object with a charge-induced charge separation can permanently add or remove electrons, leaving the object with a global, permanent charge.
+Careful grounding of part of an object can permanently add or remove electrons, leaving the object with a global, permanent charge.